vishwacsena/composer-managed-lab/03-zipcode_prompt.md

     > Make sure to press enter to add the rule!

+      `int(this.value) != null`

+    and then press enter.

+    > This validation rule says the input must be a number.

 10. In the `Invalid Prompt` field, also enter:

       `- Sorry, '{this.value}' is not valid.
 I'm looking for a 5 digit number as zipcode.
 Please specify a zipcode in the form 12345`